Pelosi rips up Trump’s speech, capping off chaotic year

 What began as a placid smile became a grimace as Trump worked his way through remarks that alternately touted his achievements, slammed his Democratic predecessor and called for hard-line policies that infuriated Pelosi’s caucus.

-The speaker stood on occasion – to welcome Venezuelan opposition leader Juan Guaidó, to praise a bipartisan expansion of paid family leave for federal employees, for rural broadband Internet – but her dismay was more often on display.
+The speaker stood on occasion — to welcome Venezuelan opposition leader Juan Guaidó, to praise a bipartisan expansion of paid family leave for federal employees, for rural broadband internet — but her dismay was more often on display.

 When Trump claimed he would protect health insurance coverage for preexisting conditions, Pelosi shook her head — hours after calling on Trump to drop his support for a federal lawsuit that would eliminate those very protections.
 When Trump went on to pledge that he would “always protect your Medicare and always protect your Social Security,” she shook her head again.